SpeakerGuard/SpeakerGuard/README.md

+# News
+- The paper releasing **SpeakerGuard** has been accepted by IEEE Transactions on Dependable and Secure Computing (TDSC), 2022.

 # SpeakerGuard
 <!-- This repository contains the code for SpeakerGuard, a Pytorch library for adversarial machine learning research on speaker recognition. -->
 This repository contains the code for SpeakerGuard, a Pytorch library for security research on speaker recognition.